ccf-2012/torcp/README.md

                         filename with emby bracket --plex-bracket        ex: Alone (2020) {tmdb-509635}
-  --make-plex-match     Create a .plexmatch file at the top level of a series --after-copy-script AFTER_COPY_SCRIPT
+  --make-plex-match     Create a .plexmatch file at the top level of a series --make-nfo            Create a .nfo file in the media dir --after-copy-script AFTER_COPY_SCRIPT
                         call this script with destination folder path after link/move --imdbid IMDBID       specify the IMDb id, -s single mode only